detis46901/Cube/README.md

-## Cube Project (Server)
+## Cube Project (Client)

 ### Description
 Cube is a web-based, open source, flexible GIS for communities and agencies to store and share information to solve problems.
 The project is based completely on modern open source technologies.

 User management will allow new users to be created, modified, and deleted.
-Organization management is provided to facilitate permissions based on roles.
+Group management is provided to facilitate permissions based on group membership using Role-Based Access Control (RBAC).

 The core provides for layers to be created, imported, or referenced from other sources.
 Created and imported layers can be modified and shared among users.

 The system is designed to use feature modules that will provide custom functions that can be modified and shared as needed.
 Potential modules are provided at the end of this document.

 Notifications have system-wide availability.
 All modules have access to initiate a notification, which are consolidated, prioritized, and sorted in users’ inboxes.

+An important strength of this system is its ability to share almost anything seemlessly.
+Modules, layers, images, etc. can be shared from one user to another user or group depending on authorization, which will create a collaborative ecosystem for users to work with.

 ### Technologies
-The project uses Node, Typescript, and Angular to manage the core processing.
+The front-end client application is built with Angular 5, and thus written in Typescript.
+The back-end API is written in Node server-side javascript, transpiled from Typescript using Gulp.
 PostgreSQL with the PostGIS add-on is used for data storage and some geographical functions.
-The server connects to PostgreSQL via the Sequelize library.
-Leaflet is the mapping library.
+The client connects to the API via client HTTP requests that hit API endpoints.
+The API connects to PostgreSQL via the Sequelize library.
+Openlayers is the mapping library.

-### Backend Configuration
+### Back-end API Configuration
+Main dependencies and technologies: Nodejs, Express, Gulp, Sequelize, Typescript, and PostgreSQL

-PostgreSQL is used to store all data (unless it’s referenced from another source).
+A PostgreSQL database is used to store all data (unless it’s referenced from another source).
 This data includes:
 Users
-Organization
+Groups
 Permissions
 Layers
 Pages

 This data is all stored in the “public” schema.
 There is also a “layers” schema, which holds individual layer data.

-### API
-The core module accesses the backend via a secure API.
+The front-end accesses the back-end via a secure API.
 This allows the two systems to be on different servers if needed.
-It also allows the backend to be changed to a backup quickly if needed.
-Finally, it also allows other systems to use the datastore via the API if needed.
+It also allows the back-end to be changed to a backup quickly if needed.
+This also allows other systems to use the back-end datastore via the API if needed, i.e. sharing a .kml file via Google Earth, etc.

 ### Users
-The core of the system is the user.
-Every user belongs to a role, which is, basically, their job title.
-Every role belongs to a group.
-Every group belongs to a department.
-The organizational structure is designed to ease permission maintenance.
-Users can be defined as administrators, which provides them with access to setup and modify users and permissions.
+Every user belongs to one or more groups, which are represented by job titles.
+This is a simple RBAC setup, modeled with Unix permissions and Windows Group Policy aspects in mind.
+Users can additionally belong to the "Administrators" group, which provides them with full control of data via an administrator menu.

 ### Layers
 Layers are part of the core module in order to ensure tight integration with the map.
 Layers can be created via any of the following sources:
 WMS
 WFS
 PostGIS table (reference)